 The letter "G" is used to define a grade for uterine cancer.

-GX: The grade cannot be evaluated
+GX: The grade cannot be evaluated.

-G1: The cells are well differentiated
+G1: The cells are well differentiated.

-G2: The cells are moderately differentiated
+G2: The cells are moderately differentiated.

-G3: The cells are poorly differentiated
+G3: The cells are poorly differentiated.

 Recurrent uterine cancer

-Recurrent cancer is cancer that has come back after treatment.
+Recurrent cancer is cancer that has returned after treatment.
 Uterine cancer may come back in the uterus, pelvis, lymph nodes of the abdomen, or another part of the body.
-Approximately 70% of recurrent uterine cancer happens within 3 years of initial treatment.
-Some symptoms of recurrent cancer are similar to those experienced when the disease was first diagnosed.
+If there is a recurrence, this tends to occur within 3 years of the original diagnosis, but later recurrences can sometimes occur.

-Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
-The next section in this guide is Treatment Options.
-Or, use the menu to choose another section to continue reading this guide.
+Information about the cancer’s stage and grade will help the doctor recommend a specific treatment plan.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.